HackerCorpLabs/nd100x/README.md

 - Support for WebAssembly builds has been added, for more information see the [How to build WASM document](docs/HOWTO_BUILD_WASM.md)
 - Support for Risc-V builds has been added, for more information see the [How to build RISC-V document](docs/HOWTO_BUILD_RISCV.md)

+## Updating Git submodules

+Sometimes the submodules are updated and you need to manually refresh them

+- git submodule update --init --recursive

 ### Command Line Options for nd100x

 The emulator supports the following command line options: